debops/debops/README.md

-By default, if you don't specify version or provide custom pin configuration, `debops.apt_preferences` role will configure specified packages to be installed from backports repository of a current OS release.
+By default, if you don't specify version or provide custom pin configuration, `debops.apt_preferences` role will configure specified packages to be installed from backports repository of the current OS release.

 ### Installation